eczema-doctor-patient-treatment

 • Low.

-It's crucial to follow the doctor's prescription precisely by applying the topical corticosteroid on eczema lesions until the inflammation (redness, itching) disappears, ideally after a shower or bath.
-Apply corticosteroids to slightly damp skin to enhance their absorption, and spread it in a thin layer with a light massage for penetration.
-One application per day is sufficient.
+It's important to follow the doctor's prescription precisely by applying the topical corticosteroid on eczema lesions usually until the inflammation (redness, itching) disappears, ideally after a shower or bath.
+Apply corticosteroids to slightly damp skin to enhance their absorption and spread it in a thin layer with a light massage for penetration.

 For thick and resistant lesions, particularly on the palms of the hands or the soles of the feet, dermatologists may prescribe topical corticosteroids under occlusion (wrapped under wet bandages) to enhance their effect.